PLDP Class of 2023

 To raise awareness about public health and health care issues, PLDP has hosted several documentary screenings for the community since 2012.
 These screenings are an opportunity to engage students, faculty and health care professionals in meaningful discussions about health care and medicine, both from a patient perspective and health care system perspective.
 Some screenings are solely supported by PLDP, and some are presented in collaboration with other Boonshoft student organizations.
-Past film screenings included: The Weight of the Nation, Escape Fire: The Fight to Rescue American Healthcare, Remote Area Medical, Unnatural Causes: Is Inequality Making Us Sick? and an abbreviated version of Cancer: The Emperor of all Maladies.
+Past film screenings included: The Weight of the Nation, Escape Fire: The Fight to Rescue American Healthcare, Remote Area Medical, Unnatural Causes: Is Inequality Making Us Sick? and an abbreviated version of Cancer: The Emperor of All Maladies, Unrest, The House I Live In, and Hilleman: The Perilous Quest to Save the World’s Children.

 “I am excited by the curriculum for PLDP.
 The additional time in my schedule allowed me to spend six weeks in Tanzania on a pediatrics rotation.”—Betty Cheney, M.D., M.P.H.